Odometer Rollback: How to Spot and Prevent Odometer Fraud

 How To Detect Odometer Fraud: Signs Of Odometer Rollback

-If you’re thinking about buying a used vehicle, the first step to take is to check whether it has ever been reported for odometer fraud.
-Of course, even if it wasn’t reported before, there isn’t a guarantee that the odometer reflects an accurate mileage reading.
+If you’re thinking about buying a used vehicle, you’ll want to first check if the car has ever been reported for odometer fraud.
+Of course, even if the car has no previous reports, this doesn’t guarantee that the odometer reflects an accurate mileage reading.

-Due diligence shouldn’t end there.
-If you suspect odometer rollback fraud, these are the steps you can take:
+If you suspect odometer rollback fraud, there are steps you can take to protect your vehicle purchase:

 Compare Mileage Records With The Odometer Reading

 Check the title and compare the mileage records with the mileage shown on the vehicle’s odometer.
-The car’s maintenance records and inspection records are a great source of data.
+The car’s maintenance records and inspection records make it easy to check for signs of odometer rollback fraud.
 The vehicle’s odometer readings should be included in these reports.
-These documents make it easy to check for signs of odometer rollback fraud.

 Go Through A Vehicle History Report (VHR)

 A vehicle history report (also known as a VIN check) is a detailed report that provides information about a used car’s condition.
-Getting the history report is beneficial in more ways than one.
-You’ll be informed of the vehicle’s damage history, lien status, and more.
-It also contains the registration history that includes odometer readings.
+This history report is beneficial in more ways than one.
+A VIN check shows the vehicle’s damage history, lien status, as well as the registration history that includes odometer readings.

-This means you can compare the numbers from the report with the current odometer readings.
-This type of data also gives you a chance to check if the pattern of mileage driven over the years is logical.
+With this report in hand, you can compare the reported mileage with the current odometer readings.
+This data also gives you a chance to check if the pattern of mileage driven over the years is logical.

-Any inconsistencies in the odometer readings can be considered a red flag.
+Any inconsistencies in odometer readings should be considered a red flag.
 If the seller doesn’t have this report, you’ll need the vehicle identification number (VIN) to obtain it online.

 Check For Physical Tampering In Manual Odometers

-Misaligned numbers are a reason for concern.
-If you see something like that, it’s likely the readings have been altered.
-Also, inspect all the dashboard screws and clusters.
-Check whether they are original and whether they match the ones shown in the manual.
+Next, you will need to inspect all the dashboard screws and clusters.
+Check to see if the hardware is original and whether they match the ones shown in the owner’s manual.

 Compare the vehicle’s appearance with the reading on the odometer.
-It is not always easy to conclude whether the odometer reading matches the wear and tear on the vehicle.
+It is not always easy to determine if the odometer reading matches the vehicle’s wear and tear.
 Minor damage can be repaired to some extent to deceive the buyer.

-Some signs of wear and tear are more obvious.
-The gas, brake, and clutch pedals can indicate the vehicle’s actual condition.
-Examine the tires, too - if the odometer displays 20,000 or less, the vehicle should still have the original tires.
+Some signs of wear and tear are more obvious than others.
+For instance, the gas, brake, and clutch pedals can indicate the vehicle’s actual condition.
+Be sure to examine the tires, too - if the odometer displays 20,000 or less, the vehicle should still have its original tires.

-For digital odometers, you can consult a car servicing shop if you spot red flags.
-For example, if a vehicle has low mileage, but the interior is faded and worn, ask a trusted mechanic to inspect the ECU records.
+For digital odometers, consult a car servicing shop if you spot red flags.
+If a vehicle has low mileage, but the interior is faded and worn, ask a trusted mechanic to inspect the ECU records.

 A vehicle’s ECU records the pulses captured by the magnetic or optical sensor and stores the correct readings.
 Car servicing shops normally have the proper tools to determine the vehicle’s true mileage if you suspect fraudulent acts.